All Products

 • More familiar development habits

-MaxFrame is compatible with the Python development ecosystem and provides unified development interfaces for the Python ecosystem of MaxCompute.
-You can use the same Python code to implement a complete data and AI development process.
+MaxFrame is compatible with the Python ecosystem and provides unified development interfaces for MaxCompute.
+You can use the same Python code throughout the entire data and AI development process.

-MaxFrame can directly reference third-party libraries such as NumPy, SciPy, Pandas, and Matplotlib to perform operations such as scientific computing, data analysis, and visualization.
-This reduces the operation costs of users.
+MaxFrame can directly reference third-party libraries such as NumPy, SciPy, Pandas, and Matplotlib for scientific computing, data analysis, and visualization, reducing operation costs.

 • Higher processing performance

-MaxFrame can directly use huge amounts of elastic computing resources in MaxCompute.
-MaxFrame supports automatic distribution and parallel processing.
-This significantly reduces the data processing time.
+MaxFrame leverages the elastic computing resources in MaxCompute with automatic distribution and parallel processing, significantly reducing data processing time.

 • More convenient development experience

 MaxFrame is integrated with MaxCompute Notebook and DataWorks.
-You can directly use MaxFrame in MaxCompute Notebook or DataWorks without the need to configure the environment.
-You can also install and use MaxFrame on your on-premises environment.
+You can use MaxFrame directly in either environment without additional configuration, or install it in your on-premises environment.

 • Improved operator support

-MaxFrame is fully compatible with Pandas interfaces and automatically performs distributed processing.
-This ensures powerful data processing capabilities and significantly improves data processing and computing efficiency.
+MaxFrame is fully compatible with Pandas interfaces and automatically distributes processing, delivering powerful data processing capabilities with high computing efficiency.